rbontekoe/BAWJ/docs/src/chapter2.md

 - sub-modules,
 - (export) of the functions that others can invoke immediately,
 - as well as data structures, and
-- (import) of the things you want to use from other (sub-)modules or packages.
+- (import) of the elements, you want to use from other (sub-)modules or packages.

 \#2 Unit tests.